-Since its inception more than 50 years ago, the Transportation Engineering Associates Program has been centered around developing competitive leaders with the skills, training and experience necessary to perform in a variety of areas, rather than focusing on one specific function.
+Since its inception more than 50 years ago, the Transportation Engineering Associates Program has centered on developing competitive leaders with the skills, training and experience necessary to perform in a variety of areas rather than focusing on one specific function.

 The program has three major goals:

 Orient the newly graduated engineer to the N.C.
 Department of Transportation’s major organizational functions of the various highway units, branches and divisions

 Provide a career development plan and training program that gives associates a broad background and practical application of highway engineering